deckhouse/deckhouse/ee/fe/modules/400-nginx-ingress/docs/README.md

       - 0.0.0.0/0
 ```

-### Bare Metal + several applications that should not be affiliated
+### Bare metal + several applications that should not be affiliated

 Case study:
 * Suppose there is one main application supplemented by two additional ones.
 However, nobody can know that they belong to the same owners (hosted together).